DmitriBoulanger/samples-spring-boot/spring-boot-JBEHAVE/spring-boot-JBEHAVE-2/spring-boot-JBEHAVE-2-app/spring-boot-JBEHAVE-2-app-3/README.md

-Application 1 - To Be Integrated and Tested
+Application 3 - To be Integrated and Tested
 ===========================================

+**Special features**

+This application is REST micro-service that uses a Elasticsearch Data-Repository